Homomorphisms to 3-manifold groups: Generalized geometric decompositions

 \subsection{Assumptions}

-It remains to prove Theorem~\ref{t:collapsing Divergent}.
-If $G$ is the group used to defined the limit group $L$, then we can replace $G$ by a finitely presented group.
+It remains to prove Theorem~\ref{t:collapsing Divergent}, and the remainder of the paper is dedicated to its proof.
+Let $G_0$ be a finitely presented group and $\pi: G_0\rightarrow G$ be a surjective map.
+Then the sequence of homomorphisms $\{\phi_i\circ \pi\}$ defines the same limit group $L$ as $\{\phi_i\}$.
+Since Theorem~\ref{t:collapsing Divergent} is about properties of $L$, we can assume $G$ to be finitely presented in its proof without loss of generality.
 For the remainder of the paper we make the following assumptions, which are key for the proof of Theorem~\ref{t:collapsing Divergent}.